tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 2.10 Filtering

 Filtering of the timeseries data is supported by the [amygdala_project.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_project.py) module, via the *run_filtering* method of the Preprocessing class.
+This method utilizes a filtering procedure (ezfilt.m) developed by Thomas Gladwin (https://www.tegladwin.com/).
 The filtering procedure is integrated in many of the first-level methods described below, and does not need to be conducted manually.
 Nevertheless, the method *can* be conducted manually.
 For instance, to bandpass filter a given signal (your_signal) at 0.01-0.08 Hz, at a given repetition time (your_TR), enter the following code in a console:

 ```
 TR = your_TR